This story was last updated at 3:20 p.m. on Aug. 1. Please check back for new updates.

-Although students are welcomed back to campus for fall 2020, many lab courses will be taught entirely online due to social distancing guidelines.
+Although students are welcomed back to campus for fall 2020, all lab courses will be taught entirely online with optional in-person experience due to social distancing guidelines.

 Penn announced on June 25 that the upcoming semester will be a hybrid of in-person and online instruction with in-person operations ending Nov.
 20. The remainder of the semester will be conducted remotely to limit the spread of coronavirus.
 Classes with fewer than 25 students may have an in-person option if space permits, according to the University FAQ ‘Student Campus Compact’ page.